-The District received over \$648,000 of additional federal and state funding to directly aide with expenses incurred due to the pandemic and to assist with learning loss.
-They received \$20,232 of CRF 103(2) funding for District COVID Costs and \$574,784 of 11p Coronavirus Relief Funds in the prior August State Aid payment that were restricted federal funds to be allocated in the 2020-21 grant year.
-Additionally \$25,000 of Coronavirus Relief Funding was passed through from the Gun Lake Casino and \$28,341 was approved through the MiConnect Grant.
-All of this funding was used for additional expenses incurred as a result of the pandemic such as personal protective equipment, cleaning and sanitization supplies, technology hardware, mental health assistance, staffing needs, additional furniture for social distancing, and curriculum software.
+The District received over \$958,000 in additional federal and state funding to directly aide with expenses incurred due to the pandemic and to assist with learning loss.
+They received \$460,482 of combined ESSER II funds including 23b(2b) Credit Recovery, Section 11r(2), and Benchmark Assessment Grant funding.
+They received \$400,790 in ESSER III funds under the American Recovery Plan, and \$97,650 of Emergency Connectivity funding.
+All of this funding was used for additional expenses incurred as a result of the pandemic such as personal protective equipment, cleaning and sanitization supplies, technology needs, mental health assistance, staffing needs, virtual learning, and new curriculum.

 Board policy states that the goal of the Board is to have the undesignated portion of the District's fund equity not fall below fifteen percent (15%) of the preceding year's expenditures.
-For fiscal year 2021, the District was able to add \$579,118 to that surplus, bringing the fund balance up to just over 18%.
-The District's borrowing was able to decrease slightly down to \$1.3 million as a result of the growing fund balance.
-Interest rates are extremely low due to the large amount of liquid money in the economy, allowing the District to borrow at an all-time low rate of 0.43%.
-Special Education 51c funding increased slightly to \$310,648 due to higher costs in 2019/20 and Section 51f was maintained for costs associated directly with special education services.
-The District was eligible to receive \$426,881 in At Risk 31A funds, and in the August State Aid payment, an additional \$3,078 was received as a 31a(16) At Risk Additional Amount.
-The State continued the 61d CTE payment for students in our Agricultural Vocational Education program.
-From the Office of Retirement Services, the 147c funding increased by \$152,250 and the 147a funds remained relatively flat, only increasing by \$15,000.
-The District continued to receive the FIRST Robotics Grant, Early Literacy Targeted Instruction Grant, the Vocational Education Grant, and the Headlee Obligation for Data Collection funding.
+For fiscal year 2021-22, the District had a small deficit of \$28,178 which brought the fund balance down to \$2,994,498 or 16.5%.
+The general fund had no debt payments.
+All prior State Aid Notes were paid back, and no State Aid Note borrowing was necessary due to the growing fund balance and large amount of additional federal funding.
+Special Education 51c funding decreased slightly to \$280,084 due to lower costs in 2020/21 and Section 51f was maintained for costs associated directly with special education services.
+The District was eligible to receive \$416,279 in At Risk 31A funds and continued to receive the 61d CTE payment for students in our Agricultural Vocational Education program.
+From the Office of Retirement Services, the 147c funding increased by \$286,522 and the 147a funds remained relatively flat, only increasing by \$8,596.
+The District continued to receive the FIRST Robotics Grant, Early Literacy Targeted Instruction Grant, the Bilingual Education Grant, and the Headlee Obligation for Data Collection funding.

-The sinking fund generated \$494,500 from 1.5651 mills during the winter tax collection.
-The debt millage remained at 10.34 mills, generating \$3,270,154 in tax revenue.
-The debt retirement fund continued in a borrowing position from the state with property values in the District increasing by 5.2%.
+The sinking fund generated \$515,000 from 1.5533 mills during the winter tax collection.
+The debt millage remained at 10.34 mills, generating \$3,428,900 in tax revenue.
+The debt retirement fund continued in a borrowing position from the state with property values in the District increasing by 5.55%.

-The school lunch fund added over \$50,000 to their fund balance and was once again able to transfer \$40,000 to the General Fund for indirect costs.
+The school lunch fund added over \$228,637 to their fund balance and was once again able to transfer \$40,000 to the General Fund for indirect costs.
 All students were eligible to receive free meals all school year regardless of eligibility status as a result of the COVID-19 pandemic.
-Reimbursement rates were higher than previous years at \$2.46 for breakfast and \$4.32 for lunch.
+Reimbursement rates were higher than previous years at \$2.61 for breakfast and \$4.56 for lunch.